AizazL/IntegriNews/README.md

 # IntegriNews
 IntegriNews AI is a Fake News Classifier app with extra features, utilizing a custom built tensor model trained on the WELFake dataset with a 98%+ accuracy.

-.exe can be run from dist/IntregiNews, or you can run the main.py if you have the correct Python version installed alongside all the libraries.
+.exe can be run from dist/IntregiNews (you'll need the _internal folder which contains all the necessary libraries as well), or you can run the main.py if you have the correct Python version installed alongside all the libraries.

 ![image](https://github.com/AizazL/IntegriNews/assets/17864654/0e803f27-7e4b-4428-8bfd-f89fe243e327)